Veiqia: Revival and the Veiqia Project

 In 2015, curators Tarisi Vunidilo and Ema Tavola, alongside artists Joana Monolagi, Donita Hulme, Margaret Aull, Luisa Tora, and Dulcie Stewart, initiated a research project to expand knowledge of veiqia and contemporary understanding of the practice.
 The group drew on its personal significance for them as Fijian women.
 Stewart is the great-great-granddaughter of Bu Anaseini Diroko, who was one of the last women to be tattooed in the early twentieth century.
 Working as an artist's collective, under the title the Veiqia Project, the women all have Fijian heritage and live between Fiji, New Zealand and Australia.
 They travelled to Suva, Fiji, to examine museum collections and speak to community leaders there.

 As a result of this research, artworks and interpretation produced by the project were exhibited at the St Paul Street Gallery in Auckland in 2016.
 In 2017, the collective held an exhibition on veiqia at the Fiji Museum.
 A further instalment of the collective's work, curated by Luisa Tora, was exhibited in Christchurch in 2021, and was entitled iLakolako ni weniqia: a Veiqia Project Exhibition.

 In the early twenty-first century, the work of the Veiqia Project has sparked a revival of interest in the tattooing practice, and younger Fijian women are undergoing veiqia.
 As of 2022, eight women were known to have full veiqia markings, all of which had been created by the twenty-first century dauveiqia, Julia Mageʼau Gray.
 After watching a film where Mage'au-Gray tattooed veiqia, Emmaline Pickering-Martin also received veiqia as part of its revival.
 Ema Tavola also designed a veiqia tattoo for Margaret Aull to mark the death of her grandmother.
 Both Aull and Pickering-Martin were motivated by a desire to establish a stronger connection to their indigenous Fijian heritage as a primary reason to acquire veiqia.

+2025 saw the opening of the exhibition Na Cagi Ni Veisau at the Fiji Museum which celebrated ten years of The Veiqia Project.
+The show depicts the intertwined cultural histories of veiqia and liku, which a focus on the latter with an aim of revitalise their production.
+Artists featured in the exhibition include: Ananaia Luvuiwasawasa, Donita Hulme, Dulcie Stewart, Joana Monolagi, Joana Sekinairai Veitala, Amelia Kaukiono, Luisa Tora, Lusie Managreve, Margaret Aull, Mere Rasue, Sikiti Waqabaca and Yasbelle Kerkow.
+As part of the wider programme daubati Margaret Wall described how urgency was required to ensure continuation of the practice, describing herself as "not the first daubati ... [but] ... the first in a very long time".